 Do you want to visit the Sagrada Familia church but also have some tapas?
 Do you like mixing up sightseeing with some great food?
 Fancy some tapas and some Gaudi sites?

 There’s so much about the Sagrada Familia church, and so much that can be missed if you go on your own without anyone to explain.
 And same with tapas: ordering on your own is often tricky when you don’t know what you are going to like or not.
 And if you are as a control freak or a perfectionist as I am, how much time does it take to have everything perfectly planned and fail-proof?
 Really a lot!

 We designed this tour for a client that wanted to surprise her friends once, and we had so much fun with it she suggested we should add it to our tour portfolio and call it “Saints & Sins”, because of the church and the gluttony sin.
 And while we have change the tour name to something easier to recognize since then, this is still a favorite!
 A skip-the-line private tour of the Sagrada Familia church, followed by a short tapas tour.

-IN THIS PRIVATE SAGRADA FAMILIA & TAPAS TOUR YOU WILL VISIT:
+HIGHLIGHTS OF THIS PRIVATE SAGRADA FAMILIA & TAPAS TOUR

 2 TO 3 TAPAS BARS

 (Every time a different choice)

 March thru October: 5:30 PM

 November thru February: 4:30 PM (as Sagrada Familia closes at 6PM in the winter).